Skip to main content

 Watch our educational video to learn more about the diagnosis and treatment of cleft lip and palate.

-What are the different types of cleft lip and palate?
+Different types of cleft lip and palate

-• Incomplete unilateral cleft lip and/or palate – a notching of the lip that does not extend into the nose, may be accompanied by a cleft palate
+• Incomplete unilateral cleft lip and/or palate – a notching of the lip that does not extend into the nose; may be accompanied by a cleft palate

-• Incomplete bilateral cleft lip and/or palate – a notching of both sides of the lip that does not extend into the nose, may be accompanied by a cleft palate
+• Incomplete bilateral cleft lip and/or palate – a notching of both sides of the lip that does not extend into the nose; may be accompanied by a cleft palate

 Unilateral incomplete (on left) and complete (on right) cleft lip